HKuz/DSforC/README.md

 ## License

-All work in this repository falls under the GPL v2.0 software license with the exception of source data.
-Each dataset is saved in its respective project folder.
-Anything in a `/Data` folder retains any original license and use policy under which it was released, sources are noted where possible.
+Original datasets, which are saved in a `/Data` folder under their respective project, retain any original license and use policy under which it was released.
+All other work in this repository falls under the GPL v2.0 software license.
+Sources are noted where possible.